 - Central Florida Bankruptcy Law Association

-- Diversity & Inclusion Steering Committee, 2016
+- Diversity and Inclusion Steering Committee, 2016

 - Central Florida Bench/Bar Program